1.3 About Deno

 Deno

-Deno stands as a user-friendly, contemporary, and highly secure runtime designed for executing JavaScript and TypeScript.
-An exceptional quality of Deno is its innate support for TypeScript, making it effortless to work with this language.
-What's under the hood of Deno is quite remarkable - it's crafted using Rust, a cutting-edge systems programming language renowned for its performance and security features.
+Deno is a user-friendly, contemporary, and highly secure runtime designed for executing JavaScript and TypeScript.
+Notably, Deno provides native support for TypeScript, making it seamless to work with this language.
+Under the hood, Deno is built using Rust, a cutting-edge systems programming language known for its performance and security features.

 Unique features of Deno